husarion/static_docs_deprecated/src/core2/manuals/core2mini.md

 The **CORE2mini** input voltage (Vin) must be in the range 6 - 16V.
 The recommended input voltage range is 7 - 15V.
 The power connector is a standard DC 5.5/2.1 (centre-positive) type.
 The minimum power supply output current to run CORE2 itself is about 150mA@12V and 200mA@9V.

-The CORE2mini power supply input has overvoltage (>16V), reverse-polarity and overcurrent (~4A) protections.
-The long-term overvoltage state shall be avoided!
+The CORE2mini power supply input has overvoltage (>16V), reverse-polarity and overcurrent (~3A) protections.
+The long-term overvoltage  or reverse-polarity state shall be avoided!

 ## Block diagram ##